allegroai/clearml-docs/docs/faq.md

 **How can I find which API Server and API versions I am using?** <a className="tr_top_negative" id="api_version"></a>

-In the WebApp, got to your Profile page.
-On the bottom right of the page it says **Version**, followed by three numbers: the webserver version, the API Server version, and the API version.
+In the WebApp, go to your **Profile** page.
+On the bottom right of the page, it says **Version** followed by three numbers: the web server version, the API server version, and the API version.

 Another way to find the versions is to use the `server.info` REST API call: